aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

 1. Follow the same steps for **TestVM2**

-1. Connect to TestVM1 using the RDP file, and the username **TestUser** and the password you provided during deployment.
+1. Connect to TestVM1 using the RDP file, and the username **TestUser** and the password you provided during deployment **Pa55w.rd!!**.

-1. Connect to TestVM2 using the RDP file, and the username **TestUser** and the password you provided during deployment.
+1. Connect to TestVM2 using the RDP file, and the username **TestUser** and the password you provided during deployment **Pa55w.rd!!**.

 1. On both VMs, in **Choose privacy settings for your device**, select **Accept**.